+3(m) The teacher is committed to supportive learning environments.
 3(n) The teacher is committed to working with learners, colleagues, families, and communities to establish positive and supportive learning environments.
 3(o) The teacher values the role of learners in promoting each other's learning and recognizes the importance of peer relationships in establishing a climate of learning.